MahammedK/-rafflemania_qa_project_2/README.md

 Frontend -
 The Navigation bar is useless as there is only one webpage for the frontend, it just makes the frontend look presentable.
 Making the page look presentable without the navbar would have been ideal.

+Ansible -
+Having more knowledge on Ansible would have helped in the deployment of the project.
+Using out of work hours to go through more about ansible would have been extremely beneficial.
+Also reaching out to more trainers would help resolve issues faced.

+Other Improvements -
+* Include an input for service two, so instead of a random letter being used, it could have been a name of an entrant.
+* Have entrants to be able to select what prize they wanted to go for (making a raffle system per prize).
+* Have a database that tracks the prizes given out to specied entrants.

 ### Authors

 Mahammed Kassam

 ### Acknowledgements

 Many thanks go to the trainer, Victoria Sacre, for the help, guidance, and patience.
 The cohort of 22MarEnable1 deserve to be acknowledged for their support and friendly demeanour.
-Not forgetting Luke Benson, Harry Volker and Adam Gray for being available to answer question and also Earl Gray for the recodings during week 1 through to 5.
+Not forgetting Luke Benson, Harry Volker and Adam Gray for being available to answer question and also Earl Gray for the recodings during weeks 1 through to 5.

 Thanks go to getbootstrap for their navbar.